It’s Time for

 Most Stylish

 Is a plain towel too boring?
 Looking for something to elevate your bathroom?
 Baina is the brand known for contemporary, organic cotton towels that are as cozy as they are cool.
-This particular design is inspired by vintage tennis courts, complete with textured ribs and contrasting stripe trim.
+They've got stripes and checkerboard patterns, but this particular design is inspired by zen gardens, complete with textured, curved ribs in a neutral clay colored hue.
 The fact that they're soft and incredibly durable seems like a bonus.

 The Thinnest